thelastpickle/cassandra-medusa/docs/ceph_s3_setup.md

 ### Configure Medusa

-Create an user for the backups and generate access keys for that user and save them in a file called `ceph-credentials` in the following format:
+Create a user for the backups and generate access keys for that user and save them in a file called `ceph-credentials` in the following format:

 ```
 {